Yara ORM¶

 How it compares¶

 Yara ORM is built for teams who want the developer experience of Tortoise ORM or the async query style of SQLAlchemy 2.0, but with materially lower per-query overhead because binding and decoding happen in Rust rather than Python.
-If you are searching for a fast async Python ORM for PostgreSQL (or a lightweight one for SQLite), Yara ORM is designed to be a direct, fully-typed replacement.
+If you are searching for a fast async Python ORM for PostgreSQL or MySQL (or a lightweight one for SQLite), Yara ORM is designed to be a direct, fully-typed replacement.

 License¶